vserova/book/pages/ch_conn.md

 ***Note***: Any callback may be specified as **`NULL`**, which means that no action is foreseen by the application, and default behavior occurs.

+<a name="ch-conn.service-connector"></a>

 ### Service Connector

 Constructors defined in:

     #include <connect/ncbi_service_connector.h>

 This is the most complex connector in the library.
 It can initiate data exchange between an application and a named NCBI service, and the data link can be either wrapped in HTTP or be just a byte-stream (similar to a socket).
-In fact, this connector sits on top of either [HTTP](#http) or [SOCKET](#socket) connectors.
+In fact, this connector sits on top of either [HTTP](#ch-conn.Connection-related-parameters) or [SOCKET](#ch-conn.socket-connector) connectors.

 The library provides two forms of the connector's constructor: